2. The branches of Mulberry are steamed and the outer layerof the bark is peeled to be dried in the sun.

 7. Then the beatten pulp is mixed with clean water and Takpul, an annual grass used as a gluing agent.

-8. The mixed fibers are strained through a bamboo screen, which is shaken back and forth to create a crisscross pattern of fibers for extraordinary resiliency.
+8. The mixed fibers are strained through a bamboo screen, which is shaken back and forth to create a crisscross pattern of fibers for extraordinary resiliency.9.
+The wet paper is lifted off the screen and laid onto a wooden plate.
+Stones are placed to press out the extra moisture.

 10. Each sheet of paper is placed on the drying board and left to dry in the sun.